Tough times in the U.S.-China iPad smuggling game

 Two small shipping companies that ship to China, BIZ Express and Global Courier Services, said they now refuse iPad shipments.
 Fremont, California-based BIZ posted a notice on its website this month saying: "Our clearing warehouses have stopped receiving iPad in accordance with a recent customs authority notification."

-UPS and FedEx, the largest U.S. package delivery companies, did not return messages for a comment.
+UPS (UPS.N) and FedEx (FDX.N), the largest U.S. package delivery companies, did not return messages for a comment.

-In Shenzhen, across the border from Hong Kong, an online report from the state-owned Guangzhou Daily -- a mouthpiece of the local government -- said the newest iPad was among 20 taxable goods that should be declared by travelers.

 "I stopped carrying iPad a few months ago because now the customs at Shenzhen can be pretty strict," said a Chinese student in Hong Kong, who declined to reveal his payoff for smuggling.